Turtel216/Monty/README.md

 # Monty: A Toy Programming Language

 Monty is a lightweight, Python-inspired programming language built with a Just-In-Time (JIT) compiler for speed and efficiency.
 Developed in Haskell and powered by LLVM, Monty is designed to be a simple, expressive, and flexible language with a syntax that’s easy to learn.
 Monty is a great way to explore language design, compiler construction, and the power of JIT compilation.
+The compiler design is based on the tutorial [Implementing a JIT Compiled Language with Haskell and LLVM](https://smunix.github.io/www.stephendiehl.com/llvm/index.html), making it ideal for educational purposes and further customization.

 ## Features